aerobatic/website/content/docs/overview.md

 In the table above the stage name "test" could be anything you like, "preview", "develop", "etc".

 {{% alert tip %}}
-**TIP** When deploying to non-production stages with custom domains, you'll need to configure DNS in one of two ways:
+When deploying to non-production stages with custom domains, you'll need to configure DNS in one of two ways:

 1. Wildcard CNAME that covers `*.yourdomain.net`
 2. CNAME for each stage, i.e. `test`, `preview`, etc.